 His company, Alaffia Health, uses artificial intelligence to protect patients from erroneous medical bills.
 Forbes says Alaffia has over 300,000 members and $6.6 million in funding.
-The company says it’s on track to save customers $15 million by the end of 2023.
+The company saved customers $15 million last year.

 Ademiluyi and his sister Adun Akanni started Alaffia in 2020, using what they learned from their family’s medical billing business to reduce costs and waste in the healthcare system.
 Alaffia says about 80% of medical claims in the U.S. have at least one billing error and $300 billion is lost to provider fraud, waste and abuse every year.

 The company uses AI to analyze hospital bills, looking for mistakes in billing, which often include incorrect or generic diagnostic codes.
 Ademiluyi told TechCrunch “we founded Alaffia to tackle these issues using nascent machine learning and AI, built on top of deep healthcare domain expertise.”